armory3d/armory_docs/platforms/consoles.md

 ## Native

-If you have access to the PS4, Xbox One or Switch console SDK, contact us to get access to the Kha backend.
+If you have access to the PS4, Xbox One or Switch console SDK, contact us to get access to the Kha backends.
+Due to the nature of console development, a proof that you are a registered Microsoft / Nintendo / Sony developer is required.
+Afterwards, the Kha console backends are provided for free.

 ## Xbox UWP (Universal Windows Platform)